Create an automation from scratch in ActiveCampaign

 To configure this action:

-1. Click the "Send an email" option from the "Add a new action" modal.
+2. Click the "Sending" tab and select the "Send an email" option from the "Add an action" modal window.

-• "Start from a new template" lets you create a new email using a predesigned template.
+• "Create a new email" lets you generate an email with AI or by using a predesigned template.
 You can also create an email from scratch with this option

-• "Start with a past campaign" lets you create a new email based on a campaign (direct or automated) you already created
+• "Start from an existing email" lets you create a new email based on a campaign (direct or automated) that you've already created

-3. Once you make your selection, we'll redirect you to the campaign templates page.
-Click the template type you wish to use, then click "Continue."
+4. Once you make your selection, we'll redirect you to the campaign templates page.
+Click on the drop down menu under "Or select a template" and choose your preferred email designer.

-4. Hover your mouse over the template you want to use, then click the "Select" option that appears.
+5. Hover your mouse over the specific template you want to use, then click the "Select" button that appears.

-• Review/edit the message name, subject line, preheader text, and sender information
+• Create/edit the message name, subject line, preheader text, and sender information

 • Turn on or off “Open/Read Tracking”